Beyond cognacy

 \subsubsection{Multiple sequence alignment (MSA)}

 The method by \citet{akavarapu-bhattacharya-2024-likelihood} was used as starting point, but the present approach differs in various aspects.
 The method is based on the following steps:

 In a first step, pairwise distances between languages in the full lexibank dataset were computed using the Levenshtein distance on the ASJP transcriptions and aggregating according to the method described in \citep{jager2018global}.
 Language pairs with a distance below $0.7$ were considered as \emph{probably related}, using the same heuristics as \citet{jager2018global}.
-There are 172,681 such language pairs.
 All word pairs from such a language pair sharing their meaning are treated as \emph{potential cognates}.
-There are 90,565,486 such word pairs.
-An equal number of random word pairs were sampled as probable non-cognates.
-Potential cognates were assigned the label 1 and probable non-cognate the label 0.
+A random sample of 16 million potential cognates was assigned the label 1.
+As negative examples (label 0), an equal number of word pairs from probably related language pairs were sampled without the requirement that their meanings match.

-In a second step, a classifier was trained on the potential cognates and non-cognates.
+In a second step, a classifier was trained on these labeled data.
 The classifier consists of a \emph{pair-Hidden Markov Model} (pHMM) \citep{durbin1998biological} and a logistic-regression layer.
-The classifier was trained for one epoch using the Adam optimizer.
+The classifier was trained for one epoch using the Adam optimizer, and the parameter state with the smallest loss on a held-out validation set was selected.
+The training was performed on a deduplicated wordlist that was derived from Lexibank in the way described above but covers a larger set of concepts; it is shared with a related project on world-wide language phylogenies.
 The resulting parameters of the pHMM were used in the next step.

 A pHMM defines a probability distribution over pairs of aligned sequences of sound classes.
 This involves (1) emission probabilities for all pairs of sound classes that are matched in the alignment, (2) emission probabilities for individual sound classes if they are aligned with a gap, and (3) transition probabilities between the hidden states \emph{match}, \emph{gap in string 1}, \emph{gap in string 2}, and \emph{final state}.